The Safest and Most Dangerous Places in College Station, TX: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in College Station is $443 per year, which is $21 less than the national average and $112 less than Texas's state average.
-Below we compare cities similar to College Station:
+The overall cost of crime per resident in College Station is $443 per year, which is $21 less than the national average and $112 less than Texas's state average.
+The comparison below uses cities similar to College Station:

 • In Mesquite, TX, crime costs $1,155 per person, which is $713 more than in College Station.